alexhaydock/pinewall/README.md

 In brief, I want this project to:

 * Replace pfSense in my home setup
-* Be based on Linux rather than FreeBSD
+* Be based on Linux
 * [Track a stable upstream release of the Linux kernel](https://security.googleblog.com/2021/08/linux-kernel-security-done-right.html)
 * Be free of unnecessary complexity and attack surface (GUIs etc)
 * Be minimal and simple to manage